jasonsychau/graphql-w-persistent/README.md

 From my [GitHub sponsors page](https://github.com/sponsors/jasonsychau), you can order printed merchandise.

+The canvas bag is simple and pretty.
+It is appropriate for your clothing, accessories, and snacks.
 <img alt="library image" src="./canvas1.jpg" width="203" height="307"/>

 <p align="center"><img alt="library image" src="./image.png"/></p>